-The natural ingredients from which beer is brewed are reflected in the emblem.
+The natural ingredients used to brew beer are reflected in the emblem.
 The Carlsberg logo foams like a drink in a glass.
-The sign hints that the brand should be served chilled, then the unique bouquet and invigorating taste are revealed.
+The sign suggests the brand should be served chilled, at which point its unique bouquet and invigorating taste are revealed.

 Meaning and History

-It can be said that the iconic Carlsberg logo has not changed since the launch of this brand.
-The original emblem, which Danish national ornamental artist Thorvald Bindesboll had a hand in, first appeared in 1904 when brewer Carl Christian Hillman Jacobsen brewed a beer called Carlsberg Pilsner.
+It can be said that the iconic Carlsberg logo has not changed since the brand’s launch.
+The original emblem, which Danish national ornamental artist Thorvald Bindesbøll had a hand in, first appeared in 1904 when brewer Carl Christian Hillman Jacobsen brewed a beer called Carlsberg Pilsner.
 An update of the visual identity accompanied the introduction of the new brand.
 This is where Bindesboll came to the rescue, designing a graphic art nouveau sign.
-The elegant inscription, over time, has become a symbol of the entire Carlsberg Group and not just its flagship brand.
+Over time, the elegant inscription has become a symbol of the entire Carlsberg Group, not just its flagship brand.

 What is Carlsberg?